pamparamm/ComfyUI-ppm/README.md

 Modified implementation of AttentionCouple by [laksjdjf](https://github.com/laksjdjf) and [Haoming02](https://github.com/Haoming02), made to be more compatible with other custom nodes.

 Inputs for new regions are managed automatically: when you attach cond/mask of a region to the node, a new `cond_` / `mask_` input appears.
+Link `base_cond` input to the `positive` conditioning used in `KSampler`/`SamplerCustom`.

 You can use multiple `LatentToMaskBB` nodes to set bounding boxes for `AttentionCouplePPM`.
 The parameters are relative to your initial latent: `x=0.5, y=0.0, w=0.5, h=1.0` will produce a mask covering the right half of the image.

-You can also attach `ConditioningSetAreaStrength` node just before `cond_` input to increase/decrease conditioning strength.
+You can also use `ConditioningSetAreaStrength` to increase/decrease conditioning strength.

 ### DynSamplerSelect